 Award-wining aesthetic surgical procedures at Cranley Clinic

 Cranley Clinic offers a comprehensive range of aesthetic surgical procedures to complement the non-invasive injectable, laser and energy treatments available at the clinic.
-Surgery is carried out at a selection of hospital in the area.
+Surgical procedures are carried out at a local private hospital.
 When you come in for a consultation we will advise you where we believe a surgical option would better meet your requirements or give you a more desirable end result.

 Our specialist plastic surgeon, Mr Ali Ghanem is a highly respected and award-winning reconstructive and aesthetic surgeon.
 He holds the Fellowship of the Royal College of Surgeons in Plastic surgery, acts as clinical senior lecturer in Plastic Reconstructive Aesthetic Surgery at Barts and is Course Lead of the Master Programmes in Aesthetic Medicine and Reconstructive Microsurgery at Queen Mary University.
 He is also one of the world’s leading authorities in the new area of regenerative medicine which can be used in combination with surgical procedures.
 There is no-one better to help you achieve your aesthetic goals.
 Call now to book a consultation with Mr Ghanem.

 The skin loses its elasticity and our muscles slacken with age.
 Fatty tissues redistribute and the skeleton tends to atrophy.
 For the eyelids this results in an accumulation of loose skin which collects as folds in the upper lids and forms deepening creases in the lower lids.
 At the same time there is slackening of the muscle beneath the skin allowing the fat, which cushions the eyes in their sockets, to protrude forward to give the appearance of bagginess.
 In some families there is an inherited tendency for bags to develop during early adulthood before any skin changes.